StuartTruax/free_energy_principle/README.md

     some finite time T.

-    Call $p(\mathbf{x})$ the **ergodic density** of state $\mathbf{x}$, which is probability that the ergodic system is in state
+    Call $p(\mathbf{x})$ the **ergodic density** of state $\mathbf{x}$, which is the probability that the ergodic system is in state
     $\mathbf{x}$.
 An ergodic system has the following property:

     $$ p(\mathbf{x}) = \text{average proportion of time spent in state } \mathbf{x}$$